Bira/octopus-carnival/_drafts/star-wars-everyone.md

 GMs who want to make the different schools more distinctive can add a few exclusive techniques to them, like the Jedi battle meditation or the Sith force-vampirism.
-They're not necessarily more powerful or even necessarily exclusive, but they are distinctive.
+They're not necessarily more powerful than "common" techniques, but they are distinctive.

-While lightsabers (also known as force swords in GURPS) are excellent melee weapons, making them an effective alternative to blasters requires a significant investment in points.
+While lightsabers (also known as force swords in GURPS) are excellent melee weapons, making them an effective alternative to blasters requires a large amount of points.
 So I think there's no problem in saying these weapons and the associated special techniques are widely available to non-Jedi.
-Not everyone will bother spending the points, but those who do will be rewarded with being badass saber-users.
-The decision is more about style or about making a statement than it is about raw power.
+There's probably several lightsaber schools out there.
+Studying the blade is a significant investment that pays off, but it's not the only path to badassitude.